ceph/ceph/doc/radosgw/multisite-sync-policy.rst

                                 [--effective-zone-name=<zone>]

 Since a bucket can define a policy that defines data movement from it towards a different bucket at a different zone, when the policy is created we also generate a list of bucket dependencies that are used as hints when a sync of any particular bucket happens.
-The fact that a bucket reference another bucket doesn't mean it actually sync to/from it, as the data flow might not permit it.
+The fact that a bucket references another bucket does not mean it actually syncs to/from it, as the data flow might not permit it.

 Examples